JackDerksen/lx-cli/README.md

 - `-l`, `--long`: Use a long listing format with detailed file information
 - `-a`, `--all`: Show all files, including hidden ones (starting with `.`)
-- `-1`: Force single column output (useful for piping to other commands)
+- `-1`: Force single-column output (useful for piping to other commands)
 - `-c`, `--compact`: Use compact columns, wrapping after `compact_max_rows` rows
 - `-r`, `--recursive`: Show directory tree recursively with proper hierarchy